- Made in America

 - Safely breaks apart sliding snow and ice!

-The SnowBreaker is the latest in snow control for metal roofing.
+The SnowBreakers are snow splitter snow guards for metal roofs.
 Rather than hold the snow and ice on the roof, this product breaks it up so it can shed from the roof in smaller pieces, thus minimizing the danger.
-This is the best of both worlds because the snow and ice shed the roof faster than conventional snow retention while providing a level of safety protection.
+This is the best of both worlds because the snow and ice can shed the roof faster than conventional snow retention while providing a level of safety protection.

-- Screw Down Roof with Exposed Fasteners: you can simply screw the SnowBreaker down into a purlin or structural support below.
+- Screw Down Roof with Exposed Fasteners: you can simply use the screw down version of the SnowBreaker that fastens down into a purlin or structural support below.

-- Standing Seam Roof: You can elect to install the SnowBreakers with the SB-190 adhesive or 3m tape option.
-(3M tape option will still require a bead of SB-190 around the perimeter for extra protection.
-We include one tube of SB-190 with every 50 SnowBreaker 3M guards)
+- Standing Seam Roof: You can elect to install the SnowBreaker with the SB-190 adhesive version, temperature permitting or 3m tape option as a temporary solution when temperature requirements can not be met for the SB-190 .
+(3M tape option will still require a bead of SB-190 around the perimeter for extra protection and should not be used when ground snow loads exceed 25 PSF.
+One tube of SB-190 is included with every 50 SnowBreaker 3M guards)

 Safe for You and Your Roof